 The manager or head of the setting has responsibility for the day-to-day management of all aspects of the setting’s work, including work with disabled children and children with SEN. The manager agrees policies with the provider; works closely with the SENCO on the implementation of SEN and disability policies; and has an important role in enabling the SENCO to meet their responsibilities.

 The SEN Co-ordinator (SENCO)

-The SENCO works closely with the manager and with all practitioners in the setting.
+The SENCO works closely with all practitioners in the setting.
 The role of the SENCO involves: